An Example to Accelerate R with Rcpp and OpenMP: a Simulation Study of Survey with Systematic Non-responses

 Result: Using

-can accelerate the simulation about 70 times inR
+RcppwithOpenMPcan accelerate the simulation about 70 times inR.

 The simulation illustrates biases arising from systematic unit non-responses.